haiderijlal/isPrototypeOf/README.md

 # isPrototypeOf().

-This function is the recreation of the Object.prototype.isPrototypeOf()
+This function is recreation of the Object.prototype.isPrototypeOf()
 present is Javascript using Test Driven Development.